What is stopping you getting out of the construction trade and into property investment?

 Of course, there may be some areas where you may lack knowledge, but don’t let that hold you back.

-For example, you may need to learn and understand about finance and some of the other regulatory components of property investing – especially if you’re getting into something like serviced accommodation or HMOs.
+For example, you may need to learn and understand the property industry language with acronyms such as OIEO or about finance and some of the other regulatory components of property investing – especially if you’re getting into something like serviced accommodation or HMOs.

 But, there’s plenty of places where you can go and get this knowledge.
 You can get this in network meetings, you can get this by going on courses, or you can get mentor help from people that have already done this, and who are happy to help you on your journey.
 We can help you.